consolelabs/mochi.js/packages/mochi-ui/README.md

 ### Utilities
 - `formatUsdDigit(input: string | number | object): string`: returns a string representation of the usd value with $ prefix
 - `formatPercentDigit(input: string | number | object): string`: returns a string representation of the percentage value with % suffix
-- `formatTokenDigit(input: string | number | object): string`:" returns a string representation of the token value
+- `formatTokenDigit(input: string | number | object): string`: returns a string representation of the token value
 - `formatDigit(options: object): string`: the base formatter, the shape of options is:
 ```typescript
 type Options = {